 What should myeloma patients do when a low level of myeloma protein remains detectable?

-In this episode, Dr. Brian G.M.
+Dr. Brian G.M.
 Durie discusses the options available to myeloma patients who have a low level of myeloma protein detectable, and if this means patients should alter their treatment regimen.

 The BOTTOM LINE: